 If you can not travel personally, you can count the services of an agency that can do the procedures for you, although this will involve a higher cost.

 Once you have sent in your documents to the Russian Visa Center or Consulate, they will give you a date on a receipt when you can return to pick up your visa.

 The Russian Visa Centre offers express delivery of passports to home/business address by courier.
 You can book the service while submitting your visa documents directly at the Russian Visa Centre (extra payment of 500 INR).

 Indian citizens are not required to present traveler’s medical insurance in order to receive a visa though it is recommend that you have travel insurance that will cover anything that may happen during your trip (medical expenses, cancellation costs, etc.)

-Once you already have a visa you should bear in mind that there are two additional steps that must be done once you get to Russia: the immigration card and visa registration.
+Once you have the visa and the Covid-19 documentation, you should bear in mind that there are two additional steps that must be done once you get to Russia: the immigration card and visa registration.
 The first thing is usually completed by the customs officer and the second the hotel where you will stay.

 It is important to always carry both the passport and the immigration card while traveling, and the accreditation of the registry in case it may be required from you on the street by the police (it is rare for them to do so, though).

 4.1.
 Immigration card